 REU writing materials

 When I first started looking over required materials, 3 main categories emerged immediately: the personal statement, statement of interest, and cover letter.
-I've seen these compared to materials needed for graduate school applications, and this is true.
+I've seen these compared to materials needed for graduate school applications, and this is a fair assessment.
 For grad school, it is not uncommon to have a cover letter, as well as one of the former two.
-Most math REU applications required one of the personal statement or statement of interest, and only a few required a cover letter in addition or only required the cover letter.
+Most math REU applications require either the personal statement or statement of interest, and only a few required a cover letter in addition or only required the cover letter.
 It's important to follow the directions clearly and know exactly what a program wants you to submit.

 What's the difference between these 3 categories?